SanaShah-id/Ethereum-Transactions/README.md

 # Ethereum-Transactions
-How transactions are done in Ethereum Blockchain?
+How transactions are made in Ethereum Blockchain?

 # Ethereum-Transactions
 Ethereum is a decentralized blockchain platform that establishes a peer-to-peer network that securely executes and verifies application code, called smart contracts.
 Smart contracts allow participants to transact with each other without a trusted central authority.